Japan turns back to nuclear power in significant policy shift as fuel prices soar - KTVZ

 Prime Minister Fumio Kishida said Wednesday Japan will restart idled nuclear plants and consider developing next-generation reactors, in a policy reversal that will see the nation turn back toward atomic energy as fuel prices soar worldwide.

-Kishida told reporters he had instructed officials to come up with concrete measures by the end of the year, Reuters reported.
+Kishida told reporters he had instructed officials to come up with concrete measures by the end of the year.

 The move is a significant shift for Japan, which has dialed back its use of nuclear power since 2011, when a tsunami triggered by a massive earthquake sent water crashing into the Fukushima Daiichi power plant — leading to the world’s worst nuclear disaster since Chernobyl in 1986.